Polynomial functors from free groups to a stable infinity-category: Introduction

 \end{mainthm} The first of these equivalences is proved in Corollary~\ref{cor:com comodule main}.
 We only mention the connection with divided power $\Lie$-modules in the introduction, for the sake of the broad picture.
 They are not needed for applications in this paper. \begin{rem} There is a forgetful functor from the category of divided power right modules over an operad to the category of ordinary right modules.
 When $\catname{D}=\ch_{\Q}$ is the category of rational chain complexes, this forgetful functor is an equivalence.
 Therefore, theorem~\ref{mainthm-modules} gives equivalences of categories

-This equivalence (as well as a contravariant version of it) is a result of Geoffrey Powell~\cite{Powell_analytic}.
-Thus Theorem~\ref{mainthm-modules} may be viewed as a generalisation of Powell's result.
-It works not just in characteristic zero, but for functors with values in any stable $\infty$-category, e.g., spectra.
+A very similar equivalence of categories (as well as a contravariant version of it) was proved by Geoffrey Powell~\cite{Powell_analytic}.
+We say very similar, because Powell actually proves an equivalence of categories of functors with values in $\Q$-vector spaces rather than functors with values in rational chain complexes.
+It would be good to understand precisely the relationship between~\eqref{eq:Powell} and the results of Powell in~\cite{Powell_analytic}.
+But putting this aside, Theorem~\ref{mainthm-modules} may be viewed as a generalisation of Powell's result in the sense that it works not just in characteristic zero, but for functors with values in any stable $\infty$-category, e.g., spectra.
 Furthermore, Theorems~\ref{thm:main-general} and~\ref{mainthm-modules} work for contravariant as well as covariant functors with values in, say, $\ch$ or $\catname{Spectra}$.
 In fact, one can write a version of Theorems~\ref{thm:main-general} and~\ref{mainthm-modules} for bifunctors, i.e., functors from $\fr\times{\fr}^{\op}$ to $\catname{D}$.
 See Proposition~\ref{prop:bivariant}. \end{rem}